Since ancient times, Sesame seeds were being used by humanity as a rich source of vitamin B complex like thiamine, niacin, and folic acid.

 Take home message

-Sesame seed and oil have several health benefits.
+Sesame seeds and oil have several health benefits.
 It is good for skin, hair, bones, and total body care.
 Black sesame seeds have better dietary and health benefits than white sesame seeds.